Skip to content

 Military Licensing

 Active duty military personnel with Alaska orders and spouses of active duty military personnel with Alaska orders may request temporary licensure in accordance with AS 08.01.063 - AS 08.01.064.
-Temporary licenses are available for most license types listed below and are valid for 180 days.
+Temporary licenses are available for most license types under the Alaska Division of Corporations, Business, and Professional Licensing and are valid for 180 days.
+You can see a list of all professional programs licensed by the division here.

 Barring any circumstances outside our control, temporary license applications will be issued within 30 days of receipt of a complete qualifying application.
 (Please note that a complete qualifying application includes all required supporting documents, including those required from a third party, so please submit requests to those third parties as far in advance as possible.)